helidon-io/helidon/docs/mp/config/introduction.md

 You can configure the Config using Helidon MP Config meta configuration feature.
 The meta-config allows configuration of config sources and other configuration options, including addition of discovered sources and converters.

-See [MicroProfile Config Sources][microprofile-config-sources] for detailed information.
+See [MicroProfile Config Sources][microprofile-con] for detailed information.

 > [!NOTE]
 > For backward compatibility, we will support usage of Helidon SE meta-configuration until version 3.0.0.
 Using this approach causes behavior that is not compatible with MicroProfile Config specification.